the-turing-way/the-turing-way/Chapter_Version_Control.md

 #### Good practise for commits

-  - *Best practice for committing, e.g. don't do per-file commits, whitespace changes together with code changes, or code drops*
+  - *whitespace changes together with code changes, or code drops*

 Commits should be 'atomic' i.e they should do one simple thing and they should do it completely.
-If a lot of different changes are all committed together then if something goes wrong it can be hard to unpick what is this set of changes if causing the problem, and simply undoing the whole commit may throw away valid and useful work along with the bug.
+If a lot of different changes to your project are all committed together then if something goes wrong it can be hard to unpick what in this set of changes if causing the problem, and simply undoing the whole commit may throw away valid and useful work along with the bug.
 That said you don't necessarily need to do per-file commits.
-For example if I add a figure to this chapter here, let's choose something to confuse someone skimming through,
+For example if I add a figure to this chapter here, let's choose something to catch the attention of someone skimming through:

 ![flipped_taj_mahal](figures/flipped_taj_mahal.png)